zstu-jack/toy-interpret/README.md

 # toy-interpret
-a toy interpret inspired by c4
+a toy interpret inspired by c4 that explicit generate ast and interpret.

 ## usage:
   - g++ *.cpp -std=c++11 -g3